Andrew Jackson: Nullification crisis

 As a compromise, Jackson supported the Tariff of 1832, which reduced the duties from the Tariff of 1828 by almost half.
 The bill was signed on July 9, but failed to satisfy extremists on either side.
-On November 24, South Carolina had passed the Ordinance of Nullification, declaring both tariffs null and void and threatening to secede from the United States if the federal government tried to use force to collect the duties.
+On November 24, South Carolina passed the Ordinance of Nullification, declaring both tariffs null and void and threatening to secede from the United States if the federal government tried to use force to collect the duties.
 In response, Jackson sent warships to Charleston harbor, and threatened to hang any man who worked to support nullification or secession.
 On December 10, he issued a proclamation against the "nullifiers", condemning nullification as contrary to the Constitution's letter and spirit, rejecting the right of secession, and declaring that South Carolina stood on "the brink of insurrection and treason".
 On December 28, Calhoun, who had been elected to the U.S. Senate, resigned as vice president.

 Jackson asked Congress to pass a "Force Bill" authorizing the military to enforce the tariff.
 It was attacked by Calhoun as despotism.
 Meanwhile, Calhoun and Clay began to work on a new compromise tariff.
 Jackson saw it as an effective way to end the confrontation but insisted on the passage of the Force Bill before he signed.
 On March 2, he signed into law the Force Bill and the Tariff of 1833.
 The South Carolina Convention then met and rescinded its nullification ordinance but nullified the Force Bill in a final act of defiance.
 Two months later, Jackson reflected on South Carolina's nullification: "the tariff was only the pretext, and disunion and southern confederacy the real object.
 The next pretext will be the negro, or slavery question".